r33-code/jenkins-todo-list/README.md

 Simple todolist write in django for general use and pipeline automation..

-  - Be kind with my baby
+  - Be kind with my baby!!!

 ### Quick and free tip:

-> With great power comes great responsibility
+> With great power comes great responsibility!!!

 ### Tech